Introduction

 How to Securely Connect GitHub Actions to AWS

-Every DevOps engineer knows the importance of secure, streamlined workflows.
+Introduction Every DevOps engineer knows the importance of secure, streamlined workflows.
 A while ago, I found myself managing an array of AWS resources across multiple accounts.
-My goal was to automate deployments and other tasks using GitHub Actions…
+My goal was to automate deployments and other tasks using GitHub Actions.
+The catch?
+I wanted to avoid hardcoding AWS secret keys in my

 Defining the GitHub Workflow